The wave operator representation of quantum and classical dynamics

-Having defined the wave operator and its dynamics when represented as a purified state, we now show that this formalism provides a transparent method for the introduction of Bopp operators \cite{Zueco_2007}.
+Having defined the waveoperator and its dynamics when represented as a purified state, we now show that this formalism provides a transparent method for the introduction of Bopp operators \cite{AIHP_1956__15_2_81_0, hillery_distribution_1984, Zueco_2007}.
 These not only allow one to transit between Hilbert and phase space representations of a quantum system, but also enable a classical limit to be taken transparently, as we shall find in a later section.
 For simplicity, hereafter we will consider system with one degree of freedom, but the extension to multidimensional case is trivial.

-In anticipation of later developments, we shall refer to quantum coordinate and momentum variables as $\hat{\bi{x}}$ and $\hat{\bi{p}}$, where the bold font is used to indicate their status as non-commuting quantum operators, rather than vectorial notation.
+In anticipation of later developments and following the conventions of~\cite{cabrera_efficient_2015, bondar_efficient_2016, ciric_exponential_2023}, we shall refer to quantum coordinate and momentum variables as $\hat{\bi{x}}$ and $\hat{\bi{p}}$, where the bold font is used to indicate their status as non-commuting quantum operators, rather than vectorial notation.
 These will obey the Heisenberg canonical commutation relation

 We will also assume that the operator functions $H(\hat{\bi{x}}, \hat{\bi{p}})$ and $F(\hat{\bi{x}}, \hat{\bi{p}})$ are represented in a Weyl-symmetrized form.
 We then introduce \emph{the Bopp operators} as